cargo-bins/cargo-quickinstall/README.md

   - [x] Download from `bintray.com`.
   - [x] Unpack to `~/.cargo/bin`.
   - [ ] Somehow update `~/.cargo/.crates2.toml` and `~/.cargo/.crates2.json`?
-- [ ] Fall back to running `cargo install $package`.
+- [x] Fall back to running `cargo install $package`.
   - [ ] Report statistics of how long it took to install, and how big the resulting binaries are.

 The `cargo-quickinstall` crate should be as small and quick to install as possible, because the bootstrap time affects how useful it can be in CI jobs.
 0-dependencies and a sub-1s build time would be ideal.
 Basically, `cargo-quickinstall` is just a glorified bash script at this point.

-Currently it assumes that you are on a unix-like machine and have access to:
+Currently it assumes that you have access to:

-- bash
 - tar
 - curl

-If you can think of a way to remove any of these dependencies without incurring too much build-time cost, I would like to talk to you.
+Both of these should exist on all recent Windows and MacOS installs. `curl` is available on most Linux systems, and is assumed to exist by the `rustup` installation instructions.
+I only plan to remove these dependencies if it can be done without increasing how long `cargo install cargo-quickinstall` takes (might be possible to do this using feature flags?).

-There are a few pieces of infrastructure that are also needed.
+There are a few pieces of infrastructure that are also part of this project:

 - [x] A server for distributing the pre-built binaries
   - I'm assuming that `bintray.com` is a good place for this.